idlab-discover/AIBoMGen-cli/aibomgen-platform/README.md

      - Using the `/verify_minio_artifacts` endpoint to validate that materials and products stored in MinIO match the metadata in the `.link` file.

 5. **Verify the CycloneDX AIBoM**:
-   - The user verifies the authenticity and integrity of the CycloneDX AIBoM by:
+   - The user verifies the authenticity and integrity of the CycloneDX AIBOM by:
      - Using the `/verify_bom_and_link` endpoint to validate the AIBoM's cryptographic signature using the platform's public key.
      - Ensuring that the AIBoM's metadata and associated `.link` file are consistent and untampered.